atSCM/atscm/.github/CONTRIBUTING.md

 > In order to meet out coding guideline it's very useful to have your development environment set up right.

-### Running tests

-Our [mocha](https://mochajs.org) tests can be run by calling `npm test`.
-If you want the tests to be run right after you saved your changes, then run `npm run test:watch`.

-Test coverage can be checked by running `npm run test:coverage`.

 ### Linting files

 You can lint all source files by running `npm run lint`.
 Although most IDEs support running it directly in the editor: